 A couple of other foolproof (and intriguing) identification traits are visible only at close range.
 Mountain Zebras have a dewlap on the neck’s lower surface.
 Unique among the zebras, the dewlap presumably would help the animal to maintain an even body temperature in hot weather.
 The second trait is the pattern of stripes leading into the tail; rather than one or a few long stripes running lengthwise into the tail, there is a peculiar “grid iron” pattern of cross-wise stripes forming a triangle above the rump and parallel to the tail stripes.

 Mountain Zebras as a whole number about 9,000 individuals but the Cape subspecies is just a fraction of that at perhaps 500-700 individuals.
 Although this is a comparatively tiny number, it is a vast improvement from the all-time low of eleven individuals in the first part of the 20th Century!
 This remarkable recovery is a testament to some dedicated conservation efforts in South Africa where it has been re-introduced to some former haunts.
 One of these places is West Coast National Park.
 We look forward to seeing Cape Mountain Zebras here during our Best of the Cape tour next August and September as they graze amidst swaths of spring flowers.
-I invite you to view a short, informative slide show for the tour by clicking here.
+We may see the Hartmann's subspecies of Mountain Zebra in neighbouring Namibia nearer the coast.